MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. Join Data `This is incorrect because Join Data is used to combine datasets based on a common key, not to split them.`
 - [x] D. Split Data `This is the correct answer because Split Data is used to divide the dataset into separate subsets, such as training and validation sets.`

-## Q: Components in Azure Machine Learning Designer
+## Q2: Components in Azure Machine Learning Designer

 > Which two elements can you add to the canvas in Azure Machine Learning designer?